josh-collinsworth/joco-gridsome/src/posts/a-new-headless-site-with-gridsome.md

 Another DNS warning: **you _don't_ want to redirect any wp-\* path**.
 That includes `wp-admin` and `wp-login` (so you can still access the original WP site), as well as `wp-json` for the API, and `wp-content` to load any images and other assets that may still come from the original site.
 (At least, not unless you're planning on downloading all your images and serving them from the same relative path on the headless front end; I decided not to do that in my case, since I already get good image handling from [Jetpack](https://wordpress.org/plugins/jetpack/).)

+<SideNote>Ordinarily, WordPress handles creating responsive images for you with source sets; that’s another thing you’ll lose going headless.
+Gridsome and other SSGs can help make that up if you serve images from the headless front end, though.</SideNote>

 Which reminds me: keep in mind that you'll be changing things, DNS-wise, to go live with the headless front-end.
 Odds are, you'll have at least a few places in your headless site's configuration that will still be referencing the "live" URL, and you'll need to deftly handle that during the go-live process.

 And it goes without saying, but: if you have email on your domain, make sure you don't break it with DNS changes.
 (As long as you don't change name servers or MX records, you should be safe.)